KBNLwikimedia/OpenRefine-Introduction-Workshop/README.md

 ## Licensing
 All workshop materials are released under the Creative Commons [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.
 Attribution: Olaf Janssen/KB, national library of the Netherlands.

+## Other versions
+The materials of this workshop are also published on Zenodo: https://zenodo.org/record/8207914 / https://doi.org/10.5281/zenodo.8207914

 ## Latest updates
 This page was last updated on 3 August 2023.